-Criteria for Satisfactory Examination The use and care of life-saving appliances, knowledge of the contents of the International Aeronautical and Maritime Search and Rescue (IAMSAR) Manual for the SAR procedures in the river trade limits.
+Content of Examination Criteria for Satisfactory Examination The use and care of life-saving appliances, The distress or emergency signal is knowledge of the contents of the immediately recognized.
+Contingency International Aeronautical and Maritime plans and instructions in standing orders are Search and Rescue (IAMSAR) Manual implemented and complied with. for the SAR procedures in the river trade limits.
 The use and care of rocket and line throwing apparatus.
 Distress and pilot signals and the penalties for misuse.